xarray/osgverse/README.md

   - osgVerse_Test_MultiView_Shader: a test for using geometry shader to implement multi-view rendering.

 #### OSG-style Plugins
-1. osgdb_verse_ept: a plugin for massive point cloud paging and rendering based on Entwine.
+1. osgdb_verse_ept: a plugin for massive point cloud based on Entwine and page them for rendering.
 2. osgdb_verse_fbx: a plugin with full-featured FBX format support.
 3. osgdb_verse_gltf: a plugin with full-featured GLTF & GLB format support.
 4. osgdb_verse_web: a plugin for HTTP and more web protocols, which may replace the curl plugin.
 5. osgdb_verse_image: a plugin for reading common image formats like JPEG and PNG.
 It mainly works for WASM case.
+6. osgdb_verse_ktx: a plugin for reading/writing KTX/BasisU image formats.
+It can work as a GLTF/3dtiles extension.
-6. osgdb_verse_webp: a plugin for reading WEBP formats.
-It mainly works for 3dtiles scene.
+7. osgdb_verse_webp: a plugin for reading WEBP formats.
+It can work as a GLTF/3dtiles extension.
+8. osgdb_verse_tiff: a plugin for TIFF and 3D TIFF image (experimental) reading.
-7. osgdb_verse_leveldb: a plugin for reading/writing from LevelDB database.
+9. osgdb_verse_leveldb: a plugin for reading/writing from LevelDB database.
-8. osgdb_vese_tiles: a plugin for reading Cesium 3dtiles (.json) and Osgb files (metadata.xml, or just the root folder).
+10. osgdb_verse_tiles: a plugin for reading Cesium 3dtiles (tileset.json) and Osgb files (metadata.xml, or just the root folder).
-9. osgdb_verse_ms: a plugin for reading/writing from media streaming protocols like RTSP/RTMP/WebRTC.
+11. osgdb_verse_ms: a plugin for reading/writing from media streaming protocols like RTSP/RTMP/WebRTC.
+12. osgdb_verse_tms: a plugin to read tiles from TMS geographic server and render them with paging LOD support.
+13. osgdb_verse_netcdf: a plugin to read NetCDF and HDF5 files and try parsing image data from them.
+14. osgdb_verse_3dgs: a plugin to read 3D Gaussian Splatting data (.ply, .splat and .spz) for rendering.
+15. osgdb_verse_mvt: a plugin to read Mapbox Vector Tiles (.mvt) geometry data.
+16. osgdb_verse_vdb: a plugin to read OpenVDB point volume and rendering it to point cloud or 3D image.
-10. osgdb_verse_ffmpeg: a plugin for video decoding/encoding with FFmpeg (enhanced to connect with codec_nv).
+17. osgdb_verse_ffmpeg: a plugin for video decoding/encoding with FFmpeg (enhanced to connect with codec_nv).
-11. osgdb_codec_nv: a plugin for CUDA based video decoding/encoding support and connecting with demuxers/muxers and players.
+18. osgdb_codec_nv: a plugin for CUDA based video decoding/encoding support and connecting with demuxers/muxers and players.
-12. osgdb_pbrlayout: a pseudo-plugin to change PBR textures' layout to osgVerse standard.
+19. osgdb_pbrlayout: a pseudo-plugin to change PBR textures' layout to osgVerse standard.
 It supports following options:
   - Diffuse (D), Specular (S), Normal (N), Metallic (M), Roughness (R), Occlusion (O), Emissive (E), Ambient (A), Omitted (X)
   - Every source texture is defined by a option character and a channel number (1-4), and separated with a ','.
   - Example input: model.fbx.D4,M1R1X2,N3.pbrlayout (Tex0 = Diffuse x 4, Tex1 = Metallic+Roughness, Tex2 = Normal)
   - All layouts will be converted to osgVerse standard: D4,N3,S4,O1R1M1,A3,E3
-13. TBD...
+20. TBD...

 #### Assets
 1. models: 3D models for test use, mainly in GLTF format.